-Pillar 3 disclosures complement those disclosed in the Barclays Bank UK PLC 2019 Annual Report and provide additional information about Barclays Bank UK Group's risk profile, including its regulatory capital, risk weighted assets (RWAs), liquidity, leverage exposures as well as information about Barclays Bank UK Group's approach to managing risk.
+Pillar 3 complements disclosures in the Barclays Bank UK PLC 2020 Annual Report and provides additional information about Barclays Bank UK Group's risk profile, including its regulatory capital, risk weighted assets (RWAs), liquidity and leverage exposures as well as information about Barclays Bank UK Group's approach to managing risk.

-The information disclosed in this report is prepared in accordance with the Capital Requirements Regulation and Capital Requirements Directive (CRR and CRD, also known as the 'CRD IV legislative package').
-On 27 June 2019, CRR II came into force amending CRR.
-As an amending regulation, the existing provisions of CRR apply unless they are amended by CRR II.
-Certain provisions took immediate effect and these primarily relate to MREL.
-Amendments include changes to qualifying criteria for CET1, AT1 and Tier 2 instruments, the inclusion of additional holdings eligible for deduction, an amendment to the treatment of deferred tax assets and the introduction of requirements for MREL.
-Grandfathering and transitional provisions relating to MREL have also been introduced.
-Other CRR II amendments are expected to take effect from 28 June 2021.
-Certain aspects of CRR II are dependent on final technical standards to be issued by the European Banking Authority (EBA) and adopted by the European Commission as well as UK implementation of the rules.
-The Pillar 3 disclosures have also been prepared in accordance with the EBA "Guidelines on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of CRR" and EBA "Guidelines on disclosure requirements under Part Eight of Regulation (EU) No 575/2013", as amended by Regulation (EU) 2019/876, in effect at the reporting date.
+The information disclosed in this report has been prepared in accordance with the Capital Requirements Regulation and Capital Requirements Directive ('CRR' and 'CRD IV', also known as the 'CRD IV legislative package').
+In particular, articles 431 to 455 of the CRR specify the Pillar 3 framework requirements.
+The CRD IV legislative package came into force on 1 January 2014.
+The Pillar 3 disclosures have also been prepared in accordance with the European Banking Authority (EBA) "Guidelines on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of CRR" and the EBA "Guidelines on disclosure requirements under Part Eight of Regulation (EU) No 575/2013", as amended by Regulation (EU) 2019/876, in effect at the reporting date.